There are no products in your cart. Perhaps the item you chose is sold out.

 You have found a sneaker on e.g. a webshop or on eBay.
+We will help you with this article.
 With this tip, you can often see that it is imitation.

 Not all imitation shoes have it, but some have though: the shoes are not properly laced.
 The photo shows an example of a Nike Air Max shoe.